csupnig/www.supnig.com/README.md

-# Building a real time ticker app with node.js
+# Building a blog engine on node.js

+This will soon be my personal blog.

 ## License